Horizon West

 Orange County, Florida

-The map below started out as a much simpler navigation guide to about 6 miles of unpaved multi-use trails that existed before 2024.
-It now includes the location of the park’s current trail routes, the new facilities, the facilities to be built over the next couple of years, and much additional content for nature lovers—including the location of nearly 200 active gopher tortoise burrows.
+Reminder: This website is created by park visitors.
+It should not be considered official OC Parks and Recreation policy.
+The map below started out as a much simpler guide to about 6 miles of unpaved multi-use trails that existed before 2024.
+Today, its scope has expanded to include the location of the park’s current trail routes, the new facilities, the facilities to be built over the next couple of years, and much additional content for nature lovers—including the location of nearly 200 active gopher tortoise burrows.
+At this time, none of that information is provided on Orange County’s website.

-At the moment, we estimate roughly 5 miles of mowed trails will undergo continuing maintenance by Parks and Rec staff.
+At the moment, we estimate roughly 5 miles of mowed trails will undergo continuing maintenance by Orange County Parks and Recreation staff.

 An additional couple of miles of trails are mowed at present, but will not be maintained by Parks and Rec—which means they’ll require volunteer maintenance if they’re to remain safe and pleasant to navigate.
 Only established and safely navigable unpaved trails are shown on the map below.